AKrupaa/Android-SQLite/README.md

 # Android-SQLite
 SQLite example in Android Studio

-Implementation of a simple database for Android OS
+Implementation of a simple database for Android OS with comments